carpentries-incubator/byte-sized-rse-code-quality/episodes/example-code.md

 ```

 The code is designed to process temperature data from a separate data file.
+A few things to note about the code:

-The code reads in data line by line from the data file, and prints out fahrenheit temperatures in both celsius and kelvin.
+- It reads in data line by line from the data file, and prints out fahrenheit temperatures in both celsius and kelvin
+- If a line contains starts with a `#` symbol, it ignores the line assuming it's a comment
+- It defines and uses two functions to do each of the two temperature conversions from Fahrenheit to Celsius and Fahrenheit to Kelvin
+- For the purposes of this lesson, the code is deliberately written to contain some issues!
+We'll go into these throughout the session

 The code expects to find the data file `sc_climate_data_10.csv` (formatted in the Comma Separated Value CSV format) in the `data` directory,
 and looks like this: